38 Aircraft Propellers

 In 1903, the Wright brothers made the first successful powered flight with their Wright Flyer, equipped with twin wooden propellers designed and built in their workshop.
 The Wrights discovered that there was no theory or other analysis for describing or predicting propeller performance, and the state of the art at the time was simply trial and error.
 They then set out to study the aerodynamics of propellers in their own wind tunnel, showing that large aspect ratio blades with nose-down twist (washout) along their length gave them good propulsive efficiency.
 By 1908, they had improved their propeller designs for the Wright Flyer III, enabling longer flights.
 Their “raked” propeller had more blade area toward the tip, as shown in the figure below, which gave further efficiency improvements, allowing more of the limited engine power to be converted into thrust.

-During WWI, propeller technology advanced rapidly from the demand for airplanes with greater performance.
+During WWI, propeller technology advanced rapidly by the demand for airplanes with greater performance.
 Initially, fixed-pitch wooden propellers, made from laminated spruce, were standard, as shown in the photograph below.
 However, as engine power and aircraft speeds increased, the limitations of wooden propellers quickly became evident, including cracking and delamination.
-They were also very vulnerable to damage from bullets in air-to-air combat, with a single bullet through a wooden blade often causing catastrophic failure.
+They were also very vulnerable to damage from bullets in air-to-air combat, with a single bullet through a wooden blade often causing its catastrophic failure.

 While wood was easy to work with and propellers could be carved to almost any shape, the quest for more durable propellers led to metal blades, initially made of steel.
 Steel offered much greater strength and resistance to damage, although it introduced other challenges, such as significantly increased weight and the need for more complex manufacturing processes.
 One of the earliest airplanes using steel propellers was the Handley Page O/400 bomber, which significantly improved its performance and durability in the demanding conditions of long-range bombing missions.

 With the establishment of dedicated research institutions like the NACA and the Royal Aircraft Establishment (RAE), the aerodynamic principles governing propeller performance began to be systematically quantified.
 Throughout the 1920s and 1930s, NACA conducted wind tunnel tests and collated detailed data on propeller performance.
-Engineers experimented with various blade planforms, including tapered and elliptical shapes, as well as tip shapes and airfoil sections.
+Engineers experimented with various blade planforms, including tapered and elliptical shapes, as well as specific tip shapes and airfoil sections.
 The RAE also researched propellers extensively, focusing on theoretical aerodynamic analyses (mainly by Glauert[3]) supported by wind tunnel measurements.
 These propeller developments laid the groundwork for more sophisticated airplane designs, contributing to the rapid evolution of aviation technology.

 Materials like duralumin, an aluminum alloy invented in the mid-1920s, made propellers lighter and stronger.
 Engineers soon began developing variable-pitch aluminum propellers, allowing pilots to adjust the blade angle for optimal performance during flight, significantly improving efficiency and control.
 In the 1930s, the Hamilton Standard propeller company introduced the first controllable pitch propeller.
 On takeoff, the pilot could use a lower blade pitch for best performance and shift to a higher pitch for efficient cruising flight.
 This innovation led to the constant-speed propeller, which automatically adjusted blade pitch using a governor or constant-speed unit[4]to maintain a constant rotational speed and so continuously maximize the propulsive efficiency of the propeller